Influenza Bulletin

 MEM baseline

-Hospitalization rate of clinically diagnosed influenza increased comparing to previous week and amounted to 0.44 per 10 000 of population, it was higher than pre-epidemic MEM baseline (0.010).
+Hospitalization rate of clinically diagnosed influenza decreased comparing to previous week and amounted to 0.26 per 10 000 of population, it was higher than pre-epidemic MEM baseline (0.010).

 Influenza and ARVI laboratory testing results

 Antigenic characterization.
-Since the beginning of the season 74 influenza have been antigenically characterized by the NICs, including: 52 influenza A(H1N1)pdm09, 4 influenza A(H3N2) and 18 influenza B viruses.
-50 A(H1N1)pdm09 viruses were similar to the reference strain A/Victoria/4897/22 recommended in the vaccines for the Northern Hemisphere countries for the 2024-2025 season, 2 A(H1N1)pdm09 strain reacted to a 1:8 homologous titer with serum to the vaccine strain.
-3 A(H3N2) strain was similar to the vaccine strain A/Thailand/8/22, the other interacted to 1:8 homologous titer with serum to the A/Thailand/8/22 vaccine strain.
-All 18 influenza B viruses were similar to vaccine strain B/Austria/1359417/2021.
+Since the beginning of the season 352 influenza have been antigenically characterized by the NICs, including: 218 influenza A(H1N1)pdm09, 8 influenza A(H3N2) and 126 influenza B viruses.
+216 A(H1N1)pdm09 viruses were similar to the reference strain A/Victoria/4897/22 recommended in the vaccines for the Northern Hemisphere countries for the 2024-2025 season, 2 A(H1N1)pdm09 strain reacted to a 1:8 homologous titer with serum to the vaccine strain.
+7 A(H3N2) strain was similar to the vaccine strain A/Thailand/8/22, one interacted to 1:8 homologous titer with serum to the A/Thailand/8/22 vaccine strain.
+124 influenza B viruses were similar to the vaccine strain B/Austria/1359417/2021, 2 strains were drift variants and reacted to 1:8 homologous titer with serum to the vaccine strain.

 Genetic analysis.
 Sequencing of 386 influenza A(H1N1)pdm09 viruses of the season 2024-2025 showed that all of them fell within clade 6B.1A.5a.2a, subclade C.1.9.
 12 influenza A(H3N2) viruses belonged to clade 3c.2a1b.2a.2a.3a.1 (vaccine virus A/Thailand/8/2022-like), subclade J.2.
 63 influenza B strains belonged to Victoria lineage, subclade V1A.3a.2 (B/Austria/1359417/2021-like).
 By genotypic testing all 461 influenza A and B viruses were susceptible to oseltamivir and zanamivir.